girder/slicer_package_manager/docs/commands_shell.rst

 Give the ``FILE_PATH`` argument to be able to upload an extension.
 The extension will then automatically be added to the release which has the same revision than the ``--app_revision`` value.
-If any release correspond to the given revision, the extension will be uploaded in the `Nightly` folder, by default.
+If any release correspond to the given revision, the extension will be uploaded in the `draft` release, by default.

 The final name of the extension will depend of the ``extensionNameTemplate`` set as metadata on the application folder.
 The default name is ``{app_revision}_{os}_{arch}_{baseName}_{revision}``.
 It can be change at any time on the